Leave a comment

 Xu Xian replied that he would always love his wife and son, whatever they were, but he would not be fully happy until he knew the truth.

-But the battle was not in vein.
-During all the great commotion, Hsu Sheng managed to lower himself out of the window on a rope made of sheets.
+The battle was not in vein, however.
+During all the great commotion, Xu Xian managed to lower himself out of the window on a rope made of sheets.
 He slipped away through the smoke and noise, and made his way home where he found his wife, and his new baby son both in excellent health.

-And that really should have been the end of the story, but I am afraid the finale is not entirely happy.
-The monk did not give up so easily.
-He arrived at the home of the happy family, together with a glowing solider of heaven.
-There followed another fierce sword fight, in which the green snake lady took on the heavenly solider.
-Lady White Snake was still weak from giving birth – and oh – it is so sad to relate – but the evil monk overcame her with magic and whisked her away to the Thunder Peak Pagoda where he imprisoned her under a great rock.
-That was the last that the good-hearted Hsu Sheng saw of his lovely snake-spirit of a wife.
-But his son inherited his mothers powers, and when he reached manhood, he was determined to release her.
-Like his mother before him, he practiced the Taoist arts.
+His son inherited his mothers powers, and when he reached manhood, he was determined to release her.
+Like his mother before him, he practised the Taoist arts.
 A hundred years passed before his powers were fully developed.
-Sadly Hsu Sheng did not live to see how his son, allied with the green lady, gathered an army of mountain spirits and creatures, and marched on the Thunder Peak Pagoda.
+Sadly Xu Xian did not live to see how his son, allied with the green lady, gathered an army of mountain spirits and creatures, and marched on the Thunder Peak Pagoda.
 A fierce battle raged, and this time the attackers were victorious.
-Lady White Snake was freed and reunited with her son and her loyal friend, the green snake.
-And so the end of this story of Madame White Snake is at least partly happy.
+Madame White Snake was freed and reunited with her son and her loyal friend, the green snake.
+So the end of this story of Madame White Snake is at least partly happy.

 For now, from me, Natasha, Bye bye.